librariesio/documentation/personas.md

 - Role: Developer/Engineer
 - Likes: Cycling, Cats, Animé

+#### Common Tasks
+- Find a project by name ex. 'erubis'
+- Find a project by domiain/problem ex. 'a web framework for node'
+- Check # of dependencies for a project (first level and 'deep'/transisitve dependencies)
+- Check for licence incompatibilities
+- Check for project responsiveness, community, support
+- Save projects for use in later work

 Ada is a senior software developer, four years out of her computer science degree.
 She cycles from home into the office in Soho, London where she works at small but ambitious marketing agency who specialise in websites for new products and advertising campaigns.
 She works alongside four other developers and two front-end designers.
 The team has two account managers who support them, and two directors who do the 'creative' work.
 The agency is run on a tight budget, in a competitive market, pitching for projects against other small agencies.
 Like a lot of young agencies they rely on open source software to lower their production costs.

 Ada uses Libraries.io to vet libraries she might want to use on a current or future project.
 Sometimes she hears about a project from a friend, reads about it on hackernews or sees talk about it at a conference.
 She's thinks it might come in handy but wants to know a little more: is the library is reliable, actively developed, is there good documentation and a community to support her if she comes unstuck?